London pop culture: 6 different ways I experienced it in 2015

-3. Running Into a Wall (Harry Potter style)
+Running into a wall (Harry Potter style)

 Closest Tube Station: King’s Cross Station (Circle Line, Hammersmith & City Line, Metropolitan Line, Northern Line, Piccadilly Line, Victoria Line); the trolley that disappears into the wall is free, and it’s inside the station (skip the overpriced souvenir shop).

-Ok so let’s assess Abbey Road and The Beatles.
+Ok, so let’s talk about Abbey Road and The Beatles.
 I love The Beatles.
 I grew up listening to their records with my dad.
 But to cross the same zebra crossing as they did for the cover of their eleventh studio album with the same name as the street?

 Closest Tube Station: St. John’s Wood (Jubilee Line); approximately a 5-minute walk to Abbey Road Studios.

 What’s our idea of family fun?
-Why a Jack the Ripper tour of course.
+Why a Jack the Ripper tour, of course.
 Isn’t that what all families do for fun?
 An enthusiast of crime mysteries and the Victorian period (Dhanish), a fan of all that’s gruesome and scary (me), and a student who wants to work in criminology (my son).

 Closest Tube Station: Aldgate East (Circle Line, District Line, Hammersmith & City Line); meeting point is at the station, Toynbee Hall exit.

-6. Horror Festivals
+Horror Film Festivals